Disease/Disorder

 Laboratory studies

-Studies to confirm the diagnosis or complications include the following:4,5,16
+Studies to confirm the diagnosis or complications include the following4,5,16

-• Creatine kinase (CK) also known as creatine phosphokinase (CPK): Normal CK enzyme levels are 45–260 U/L. Elevated CK levels are the most sensitive test for diagnosis, however there is no formally established cut-off level diagnostic of rhabdomyolysis.
+- Creatine kinase (CK) also known as creatine phosphokinase (CPK): Normal CK enzyme levels are 45–260 U/L. Elevated CK levels are the most sensitive test for diagnosis, however there is no formally established cut-off level diagnostic of rhabdomyolysis.
 However, concentrations of CK greater than 5 times the upper limit or 1000U/L is often used.
 CK rises in rhabdomyolysis within 12 hours of the onset of muscle injury, peaks in 1–3 days, and declines 3–5 days after the cessation of muscle injury.
 The half-life is 1.5 days.
-In terms of prognosis, patients who initially present with CK levels greater than 5000U/L on admission, AKI is likely present.
-However, patients who initially present with CK levels below 40,000 U/L on admission are unlikely to ultimately need hemodialysis.18
+In terms of prognosis, patients who initially present with CK levels below 40,000 U/L on admission are unlikely to need renal replacement therapy.18 However, patients who initially present with CK levels greater than 5000U/L on admission often also have a concurrent AKI are more likely to progress to needing hemodialysis.18

-• Urine dipstick and urine microscopy: Urine can be examined for the presence of protein, brown casts, and uric acid crystals.
+- Urine dipstick and urine microscopy: Urine can be examined for the presence of protein, brown casts, and uric acid crystals.
 Cast formation and tubular obstruction from myoglobinuria and uric acid crystals can contribute to AKI.

-• Complete blood count (CBC): A decrease in hemoglobin and platelets may be seen.
+- Complete blood count (CBC): A decrease in hemoglobin and platelets may be seen.

-• Lactate dehydrogenase (LDH): Elevated due to release from destroyed muscle cells.”
+- Lactate dehydrogenase (LDH): Elevated due to release from destroyed muscle cells.”
 4,5,16

-Supplemental assessment tools 4,5,16
+Supplemental assessment tools4,5,16

 Additional tests may be necessary to monitor for possible complications.

-• Muscle intracompartment pressure should be monitored in the affected limb after trauma and in non-traumatic patients with acute pain and paresthesia.
+- Muscle intracompartmental pressure should be monitored in the affected limb after trauma and in non-traumatic patients with acute pain and paresthesia.
 This is especially true for patients whose CK levels do not decline as expected.
 A delta pressure of < 30 mmHg between diastolic blood pressure and intracompartmental pressure is considered abnormal and warrants an emergent surgical evaluation for fasciotomy.
 Delayed recognition of compartment syndrome may lead to severe nerve injury and/or amputation.20

 Early predictions of outcomes

-• Hypovolemia and aciduria are risk factors for the development of renal failure in patients with rhabdomyolysis.6 The early administration of intravenous fluids therapy decreases the probability of renal injury.
+- Hypovolemia and aciduria are risk factors for the development of renal failure in patients with rhabdomyolysis.6 The early administration of intravenous fluids therapy decreases the probability of renal injury.
 Delaying fluid replacement increases the risk of renal failure.
 The outcome of patients with rhabdomyolysis with renal failure is worse than rhabdomyolysis without renal compromise, as previously mentioned.

-• Abnormal coagulation times (PT, PTT, international normalized ratio) and low platelet counts are indicators for DIC and indicate a worse prognosis.2,4–6,16
+- Abnormal coagulation times (PT, PTT, international normalized ratio) and low platelet counts are indicators for DIC and indicate a worse prognosis.2,4–6,16

 Social role and social support system